rumkin/plant/packages/plant/readme.md

 * Plant doesn't work with native node streams.
 It understands only WebAPI streams.
-Use [web-stream-polyfills](https://npmjs.com/package/web-stream-polyfills) package to create your wrapper.
-It's made for decreasing platform coupling.
+Use [web-stream-polyfills](https://npmjs.com/package/web-stream-polyfills) package to wrap node.js stream.
+It's made for decreasing Node.js coupling.
-* Plant avoid extensions of Request and Response instances like express do.
-It's using extensible contexts for that.
+* Plant avoid extensions of Request and Response instances like Express do.
+It's using modifiable context for that.
 You should avoid extension.
 To prevent collisions it's recommended to use symbol as context entry name.
 Watch [context extension example](https://github.com/rumkin/plant/tree/master/example/context-extension.js).